ahmadSaeedGoda/chat-system/README.md

 - Lack of Integration-Testing/E2E tests to verify API functionality.
 Due to tight deadline in a holiday season.
 - Simple input validation is conducted for the purpose of the demo.
 Rigorous validation with nicer error handling can be something to consider.
 - No Rate Limiting.
+- Auth is disabled for monitoring tools.
+Since it's meant for local dev experimentation.
+Though, it's still safer to activate even on local.

 ## How to Build and Run